find your perfect LLM program

 If you are planning to study an LLM in the USA and are torn between one or more specialisms, use your past performance to gauge which could be the best area of law to study.
-Think about what you excelled as an undergraduate and allow that to guide you when selecting an LLM program.
+Think about what you excelled at as an undergraduate and allow that to guide you when selecting an LLM program.
 You’ll be working on your Master of Laws for a year (if studying full time – longer if you opt for a part-time course) and the topic will probably be relevant to your future job, so it has to be something you enjoy.

 Consider what interests you